hellenike/textbook/docs/topics/aorist2mi/index.md

 title: "The athematic second aorist"
 ---

-#### Active and middle of aorist indicative - mi verbs?
+#### Active and middle of aorist indicative - mi verbs

-- need a -mi verb?
+βαίνω

+This page is floating until we figure out where it belongs.